 You want to find out whether there is a correlation between the increasing population and poverty among the people.
 You don’t think that an increasing population leads to unemployment, but identifying a relationship can help you find a better answer to your study.

-You can select the issues according to the requirement of your research.
+You can select the issues according to the requirements of your research.
 There are three common types of problems as follows;

 - Is there any relationship between the two variables?